longgammalabs/hanji-ts-sdk/docs/HanjiSpot.md

 The `HanjiSpot` class is designed for interacting with the Hanji Spot API.
 It provides methods for retrieving market information, subscribing to market updates, placing orders, managing user orders and fills, and more.

+## Common contract transaction parameters

+The following parameters are common across contract transaction methods:

+- `gasLimit`: (optional) Transaction gas limit.
+If not provided, the value is estimated via `eth_estimateGas` call.
+- `maxFeePerGas`: (optional) The maximum fee per unit of gas willing to be paid for the transaction.
+Calculated as `baseFeePerGas + maxPriorityFeePerGas`.
+If not provided, obtained via `eth_maxPriorityFeePerGas` call.
+- `maxPriorityFeePerGas`: (optional) The maximum price of the consumed gas to be included as a tip to the validator.
+If not provided, obtained via `eth_maxPriorityFeePerGas` call.
+- `nonce`: (optional) Transaction nonce (counter).
+If not provided, obtained via `eth_getTransactionCount` call.

 ## approveTokens

 ```typescript